Adlink-ROS/roscube-doc/nvidia/quick_start/check_bsp_version.rst

 2. Check kernel version.
 ------------------------

-please use the following command.
+Please use the following command.

 .. code-block:: bash